shpongledsummer/atmospheric-weather-card/README.md

 ## Usage Modes

-The card features two primary modes that change how it renders on your dashboard.
+You can use either `card_style: standalone` for a self-contained card with dynamic weather backgrounds, or `card_style: immersive` so the card has no background at all and blends into your dashboard.

 <br>

 ### Standalone

 <img width="400" alt="Standalone mode" src="https://github.com/user-attachments/assets/00be4670-d259-4690-92ba-e440e71244ef" />

-This is a self-contained card featuring weather-aware background gradients.

 <details>
 <summary><b>Example 1 — Basic Card</b></summary>